chenreny/Detect-status-of-google-drive/README.md

 Then navigate to your Chrome and click on the button at the top right
 <br> <img src="/img/instruction.png"  width="200" height="200" />
 <br> Go to Settings -> Extensions -> Load Unpacked (Be sure to open Developer Mode)
+<br> Then you can click on "background page" and debug on your own!